Slut-shaming

-Slut-shaming is the practice of criticizing individuals who violate expectations of behavior and appearance regarding issues related to sexuality.
+Slut-shaming is the practice of criticizing individuals, particularly but not exclusively women and girls, who violate expectations of behavior and appearance regarding issues related to sexuality.
 It may also be used in reference to gay men, who may face disapproval for promiscuous sexual behaviors.
 Gender-based violence primarily affecting women can be a result of slut-shaming.
-The term is commonly used to reclaim the word slut and empower women to have agency over their own sexuality.
+The term gained widespread prominence through the SlutWalk movement as a means of reclaiming the word slut and empowering women to have agency over their sexuality.

 Examples of slut-shaming include criticism or punishment for: violating dress code policies by dressing in sexually provocative ways; requesting access to birth control; having premarital, extramarital, casual, or promiscuous sex; or engaging in prostitution or other sex work.
 It can also include being victim-blamed for being raped or otherwise sexually assaulted.